pkg-tool/vibro/docs/src/languages/lua.md

 ### PlaydateSDK

-To use [Playdate Lua SDK](https://play.date/dev/) in Zed, checkout [playdate-luacats](https://github.com/notpeter/playdate-luacats) into the parent folder of your project:
+To use [Playdate Lua SDK](https://play.date/dev/) in Vector, checkout [playdate-luacats](https://github.com/notpeter/playdate-luacats) into the parent folder of your project:

 ```sh
 cd .. && git clone https://github.com/notpeter/playdate-luacats